dockerizedrupal/drupalcamp-baltics-2015/README.md

 laptop then you may already start experiencing performance degradation.

-For a developer these numbers are not that appealing and because of that they usually run their development tools directly on their host because it's faster, there is no doubt about that.
+For a developer these numbers are not that appealing and because of that they usually run their development tools directly on their host because it's faster.

 However, by doing so, they lose some of the flexibility over their development environment.
 The whole point of isolation that virtual machines or containers